liz-kaufman-gw/liz-learns-graphql/README.md

 - Query includes all data requirements, and _only_ the required data (so not fetching everything included in a resource!)

   - This solves overfetching (having to download superflous info from an endpoint) and underfetching (having to make multiple requests to get the exact info needed)
-  - Example below - I'm only asking for the title of the posts by a person and only the name of her last three followers.
-I don't get back the content of her posts or more than three followers or more info than I need about the person or their followers.
+  - Example below - I'm only asking for the name and the title of posts by the person with that id.
+If there's other info (address, email, DOB, etc.), my request won't bring it back unless I change the query to ask for it too.

 - Anatomy of a query:

-  - _Field_ -> each bit of info asked for by the query (here, it's `allPersons`, `name`, `posts`, `title`, etc.)
+  - _Field_ -> each bit of info asked for by the query
   - _Root field_ -> the "base" field of the query (here, it's `allPersons`)
   - _Payload_ -> everything that follows the root field (all the specified fields inside the `{}` after the root field)
   - _Argument_ -> each field can have arguments as specified in the schema as key-value pairs in `()`